Being a full time RVer myself, I understand the concerns one might still have about being prepared for a SHTF scenario.

 Another great system for off the grid living is a satellite phone.
 Now these are very expensive, in most cases, but there are a few fringe companies that have units for as little as $50-60 dollars per month (shop around… a lot).
 These can be useful (although these are very, very inefficient) for email transmission, they also have a very limited web browsing capability (As I said shop around, and the chances they work after a collapse is slim.).

 Please do your homework.
 You may even want to look into portable satellite dishes that you aim yourself.
-These can be purchased from Ebay or Amazon (see this one and this one) and with a little homework they can be run for free from your existing home satellite network.
+These can be purchased from Ebay or Amazon and with a little homework they can be run for free from your existing home satellite network.
 This of course may be not covered on your original contract, therefore your due diligence is your responsibility.
 Wink wink…

 I hope I have covered some basic considerations for the full time RVer, at least to get you thinking on ways to improve your chances after a collapse.
 Obviously there are many more things any RVer can do to improve their situation, and each of these can be expanded upon in future articles, the “How to,” articles I can see coming in the near future.